Type-safe bitwise operations - TL;DR

 -

-at least one is enabled for Boost.Flags and
+at least one of its arguments is enabled for Boost.Flags

 -